-As one of the most beautiful and most-visited cities in Italy, Florence has more than its fair share of delicious Italian food.
-After nine months of living in the city center, I’ve visited more than my fair share of Florentine restaurants.
+As one of the most beautiful and most-visited cities in Italy, the list of best places to eat in Florence is a mile-long.
+After a year and a half spent living in Florence’s city center, I’ve visited more than my fair share of Florentine restaurants.
 Italian food is not for the carb-conscious or the traveler on a diet, but it’s for pretty much everyone else.

 Even if you’re not in it for the red meat , Il Gatto e La Volpe offers a large menu with tons of homemade pasta, pizza and lots of tasty Italian options to chose from.
 You’ll always be greeted with a basket of warm, homemade focaccia and the best balsamic crema in the city!

 *As of 2023, this particular steak dish is no longer available 😭.
 However, there are plenty of other steak options to choose from – all of them equally delicious!

 Trattoria Anita is tucked away in the windy alleys of the Santa Croce neighborhood and is a bit of a hidden gem on the Florence restaurant scene.
 It’s very affordable and, although you can’t go wrong with anything on the menu, I’d suggest ordering the homemade pasta!*

 On their last visit to Italy, I brought my grandparents to Trattoria Anita to try it for the first time.
 After a weeklong trip, my grandma still says it was the best meal she’s ever had in Italy.